aqeebhussain122/HA-Cluster-wiki/README.md

 2. Access the storage section and add a new hard disk titled by /dev/sdb for clarity We have added a second disk which will act as the block device for the DRDB to be configured upon

+3. Once the installation is done issue the next command to ensure the configuration is picked up by the system kernel: lsmod | grep -i drbd

+4. If that does not work and nothing is found then issue the following command: sudo find / -name drbd.ko The use of this file is

 #### Resources used
 http://prolinuxhub.com/building-simple-drbd-cluster-on-linux-centos-6-5/